TheLastMonolith/sample-test/README.md

 ```

 #### Response Example (/predict_api)
-The response is an HTML page containing the classification result once you click the **predict** button
+The response will write classification result on your terminal
 Example:
 ```
 POST /predict_api HTTP/1.1" 200 -